openedx/edx-documentation/en_us/shared/glossary/glossary.rst

 **Import**

-  A tool in edX Studio that you use to load a course or library in XML format into your existing course or library.
+  A tool in edX Studio that you use to load a course or library in OLX format into your existing course or library.
 When you use the Import tool, Studio replaces all of your existing course or library content with the content from the imported course or library.
 See also :ref:`Export<E>`.